x1angli/regional-ip-addresses/README.md

 You can use tools such as [Shorewall] to edit the IP table of your OS.

 [Shorewall]:#shorewall "Shorewall"
-> <a name="shorewall" href="http://shorewall.org/Introduction.html">Shorewall</a>: is an open source firewall tool for Linux that builds upon the Netfilter (iptables/ipchains) system built into the Linux kernel, making it easier to manage more complex configuration schemes by providing a higher level of abstraction for describing rules using text files."
+> <a name="shorewall"><b>Shorewall</b></a>: is an open source firewall tool for Linux that builds upon the Netfilter (iptables/ipchains) system built into the Linux kernel, making it easier to manage more complex configuration schemes by providing a higher level of abstraction for describing rules using text files."
 > Official Website: http://shorewall.org
 > Sourceforge: https://sourceforge.net/projects/shorewall/
 > The most common two-interface example: http://shorewall.org/two-interface.htm